cbeck88/conf-rs/REFERENCE_derive_conf.md

      example: `#[conf(serde(use_value_parser))]`

      If used, then instead of asking `serde` to deserialize the field type, `serde` will deserialize a `String`, and then the `value_parser` will convert the string to the field type.
-The default value parser is `FromStr`.

 *  <a name="parameter-test"></a> `test` (supports nested options)